vipulnaik/diet-exercise-health/notes/2022-05-26-eye-and-skin-irritation.md

 spot in my right eye.
 The irritation was also stronger in my right eye.

+I also felt slightly more skin irritation, but not noticeably enough.

 ## 2022-05-27

+### Eye

-The irritation subsided by the next morning but came back intermittently, once after breakfast and once after my evening run.
+The eye irritation subsided by the next morning but came back intermittently, once after breakfast and once after my evening run.
 In both cases, I washed my eyes, though in the breakfast case I wasn't able to wash my eyes immediately due to alternate commitments.